Adoption Policies and Requirements

 Rehoming Your Rabbit

-HRS does not take owner-relinquished or "found" rabbits, but works with local shelters and humane societies to aid them in finding homes for rabbits in their care.
-There is an overwhelming number of abandoned rabbits, therefore HRS works closely with area shelters to prevent them euthanizing rabbits due to overcrowding, or inability to care for special medical or behavioral issues.
+SDHRS does not take owner-relinquished or "found" rabbits, but works with local shelters and humane societies to aid them in finding homes for rabbits in their care.
+There is an overwhelming number of abandoned rabbits, therefore SDHRS works closely with area shelters to prevent them from euthanizing rabbits due to overcrowding, or inability to care for special medical or behavioral issues.
 Our few foster homes are always full with rabbits coming from shelters.

 With our help, the shelters have good adoption programs for rabbits and do find them homes.
-By turning the rabbit into your local shelter, HRS can then help it through our shelter-support programs.
-You can see adoptable shelter rabbits at www.catsandrabbitsandmore.com.
+By turning the rabbit into your local shelter, SDHRS can then help it through our shelter-support programs.
+You can see adoptable shelter rabbits on our Rabbits Available for Adoption page.

 If you do not want to take the rabbit to a shelter, your next option is to house the rabbit yourself (or board her) and advertise until you find the right home.
-Advertising is as simple as placing ads in local newspapers, on Craig's List, and on veterinarian (a really good method), pet supply and supermarket bulletin boards.
+There are groups like the San Diego Indoor Rabbit Community on Facebook, talk with friends, coworkers, and family to see if they want a rabbit or ask if they can help spread the word..
 It is possible to find good homes for rabbits, but it takes time, commitment and strategy.